TIBCOSoftware/snappydata/README.md

 snappy> select avg(ArrDelay), Month_ from Airline where ArrDelay >0
     group by Month_
     with error .05 ;
--- The above query will consult the sample and return an answer if the estimated answer is at least 95% accurate (here, by default we use a 95% confidence interval).
+-- The above query will consult the sample and return an answer if the estimated answer -- is at least 95% accurate (here, by default we use a 95% confidence interval).
 Read [docs](docs) for more details.

--- You can also access the error using built-in functions. snappy> select avg(ArrDelay) avgDelay, absolute_error(avgDelay) error, Month_
+-- You can also access the error using built-in functions. snappy> select avg(ArrDelay) avgDelay, absolute_error(avgDelay), Month_
     from Airline where ArrDelay >0
     group by Month_
     with error .05 ;
+-- TWO PROBLEMS IN CURRENT IMPL: (1) PRESENTED ERROR IS NOT WITHIN RANGE (2) ERROR CONSTRAINT NOT MET ..
+BUT QUERY RETURNS VALUE
 -- The correct answer is within +/- 'error'
--- Consult the docs for access to other related functions like relative_error(), lower and upper bounds for the error returned.
+-- Consult the docs for access to other related functions like relative_error(), --  lower and upper bounds for the error returned.
 ```

 you can now re-run the previous OLAP queries with an error constraint and compare the results.
 You should notice a 10X or larger difference in query execution latency while the results remain nearly accurate.
 As a reminder,  we recommend downloading the larger data set for this exercise.